Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Study Design

 \textbf{RQ4: How computationally efficient are adapters compared to the traditional approach of fine-tuning a PLM? }

-Fine-tuning a PLM on a downstream task generates another model that is similar to the PLM with respect to the the number of parameters and the training time.
-In this RQ, we are interested to study the number of parameters needed, as well as the training time in each approach.
+Fine-tuning a PLM on a downstream task generates another model that is similar to the PLM with respect to the number of parameters and the training time.
+In this RQ, we are interested in studying the number of parameters needed, as well as the training time in each approach.